lhr791/2022_DL/README.md

 # 2022_DL

-this is personal folders for practice
+this is personal folders for practice  DL